khalid-hussain/shaheen/chap14.md

 Badr bin Mughira took two or three steps forward and said, "Bashir!
 It seems that you have not come with any good news."

-Bashir Bin Hassan dismounted the horse and after shaking hands with Badr bin Mughira said, "The people of Granada would be happy with the news I have but I take it as a cause for serious concern.
+Bashir bin Hassan dismounted the horse and after shaking hands with Badr bin Mughira said, "The people of Granada would be happy with the news I have but I take it as a cause for serious concern.
 Where is Mansoor?"